FezVrasta/ama/README.md

-# ama
+# Ask Me Anything

-Ask Me Anything
+Just like any other AMA on GitHub, post questions as issues (if you want to).